lushen124/Universal-GBA-FE-Randomizer-Windows/README.md

 * Option to Randomize regular enemies
 * Random Recruitment Order
 * Attempt to un-messify color palettes for randomized classes.
+* Maybe try to get faces consistent in cutscenes when modifying recruitment.

 I still need to implement a Mac version which will be written in Objective-C later.
 If there is demand for a Linux version, I'll do that after Mac.